Aparecida, São Paulo, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-If you are planning to go to the beautiful Igreja do Senhor do Bonfim, it's important to wear modest clothing:
+If you are going to check out the lovely Igreja do Senhor do Bonfim, it's recommended to wear modest clothing:

-April in this region is hot.
-Temperatures average in the low 80s F (high 20s C) during the day.
+March is hot.
+Temperatures average in the 80s F (high 20s C) during the day.

 What to wear/what to pack: